binupax6699/BUGATTI-BROUILLARD-3D-MODEL/README.md

 A detailed 3D model of the Bugatti Brouillard, modeled and refined in Blender over approximately 60 hours.

-The project was developed using the Bugatti W16 Mistral as a reference for basic proportions and form, combined with reference images collected from the internet and Pinterest.
-The model was then progressively rebuilt and refined to recreate the distinctive exterior design of the Brouillard.
+The project was developed using the Bugatti W16 Mistral as a reference for the basic proportions and forms, combined with reference images collected from the internet and Pinterest.

-The official Brouillard features an all-new coupé body, sculpted surfaces, a fixed ducktail rear wing, roof-mounted air intakes, and the latest evolution of Bugatti’s W16 platform.
-(Bugatti Newsroom)
+I used those references to study the Brouillard’s shapes and details, then progressively built and refined the exterior of the vehicle.

 <table>
 <tr>